felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/troubleshooting-failed-orders.md

 ---
-title: Why Are Some Orders Not Received Correctly in Lightspeed K Series?
+title: Why Are Some Orders Not Received Correctly in Lightspeed Restaurant (K Series)?
 position: 1
 layout: documentation
 meta:
-  title: Troubleshooting Orders | Lightspeed K Series | HubRise
+  title: Troubleshooting Orders | Lightspeed Restaurant (K Series) | HubRise
-  description: Typical reasons why orders are not correctly sent to Lightspeed K Series, some troubleshooting strategies and how to fix the issues.
+  description: Typical reasons why orders are not correctly sent to Lightspeed Restaurant (K Series), some troubleshooting strategies and how to fix the issues.
 ---

 ---